peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public int AsInt32();

 Converts this object to a 32-bit signed integer.
-Non-integer number values are truncated to an integer.
+Non-integer number values are converted to an integer by discarding their fractional parts.
 (NOTE: To determine whether this method call can succeed, call the <b>CanTruncatedIntFitInInt32</b> method before calling this method.
 See the example.).

 The following example code (originally written in C# for the.NET Framework) shows a way to check whether a given CBOR object stores a 32-bit signed integer before getting its value.

     CBORObject obj = CBORObject.FromInt32(99999);
-                if (obj.IsIntegral && obj.CanTruncatedIntFitInInt32()) {
+                if (obj.IsIntegral && obj.AsNumber().CanFitInInt32()) {
                 /* Not an Int32; handle the error */
                 Console.WriteLine("Not a 32-bit integer."); } else {
                 Console.WriteLine("The value is " + obj.AsInt32()); }